SEASONAL COUNSELOR POSITIONS

-If you have any concerns or questions, please contact KBIA's Executive Director.
+If you have any concerns or questions, please contact KBIA's Assistant Director.

 Junior & Senior Counselors gain experience in leadership by assisting staff in the instruction of various classes, helping with administrative functions and working at KBIA community events.
 Counselors assist with safety on the KBIA campus, beach, and playground.
 In addition, Counselors support KBIA’s mission through service learning projects, including helping maintain the Cove and Mother’s Beach.
 Senior Counselors are eligible for a greater range of opportunities and responsibilities, which includes assisting in the teaching of classes, mentoring and organizing social events.
 Counselors receive compensation based on age, experience, and certifications.
 Weekly schedules are provided allowing Counselors the flexibility to make the most of their summer by pursuing additional employment and other activities if desired.
 However, last-minute scheduling adjustments are sometimes necessary, and we ask Counselors to support such changes.

 Assist in the direction, supervision, and organization of students in their classes and in their activities at KBIA.
 Apply basic youth development principles in working with student (6 C's: curiosity, character, connection, caring, competency, and confidence); assist students to develop effective communication and relationship skills and respect for each other as well as their surroundings and the environment.

 - Ensure students are properly supervised at all times.

 - Enforce safety guidelines at all times.

 Participate in the development and implementation of program and class activities for students.

 - Responsible for leading or assisting with the teaching of activities.

 - Actively participate in all classes as assigned.

 Maintain high standards of safety in all activities for students and staff.

 - Provide daily care for each student within your supervision.

 - Be alert to equipment and facilities to ensure utilization, proper care, and maintenance is adhered to; report repairs needed promptly to supervisors.